-These almond butter bars with salted chocolate are an indulgent, no bake treat that requires just 7 ingredients (counting salt).
+These no-bake almond butter bars with salted chocolate are an indulgent, no bake treat that requires just 7 ingredients (counting salt).
 They’re sweet, salty, creamy and you won’t be able to eat just one.

 It all begins with salt.
 You may be thinking that that’s a pretty strange intro for almond butter chocolate bars but the magical ingredient in this recipe happens to be salt.